-Once the organization and contact records in Online IESO are established, a Participation Agreement is generated, printed, and sent by courier to the applicant's Authorized Representative, who must sign it and return it to the IESO.
+Once the organization and contact records are established, a Participation Agreement is generated and provided to the Applicant's Authorized Representative for signature and return to the IESO.

 The Participation Agreement formally binds a Participant to the market rules and other applicable standards, policies, or procedures established by the IESO and other governing bodies9.
-It also serves as certification by the applicant of readiness to participate in the IESO-administered markets or programs.
+It also serves as certification by the Applicant of readiness to participate in the IESO-administered markets or programs.